-Chancellor George Osborne has outlined a new national living wage, which while higher than the current minimum wage is not all it's cracked up to be.
+Chancellor George Osborne has outlined a new national minimum wage for over 25s, dubbed the 'national living wage', which while higher than the current minimum wage is not all it's cracked up to be.

 Here are the key points:

-- This is higher than the compulsory minimum wage, which will be £6.70 an hour from October for over-21s.
+- This is higher than the existing minimum wage, which will be £6.70 an hour from October for over-21s.

 - However, it is less than the voluntary living wage that many companies employ, which currently stands at £7.85/hour (£9.15/hour in London).
 The fear is that as the new compulsory minimum is less, yet uses virtually the same name, that employers will adopt the lower, compulsory version.